ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Treatment by stage of the cancer

-The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Overview) and the stage of the cancer (see Stages).
+The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Introduction) and the stage of the cancer (see Stages).
 After a physical examination, staging tests, and the removal of the cancerous testicle, you and your doctor will discuss your treatment options.
 Treatment options for early stage, later stages, and recurrent seminoma and non-seminoma are described in more detail below.

 Clinical stage I non-seminoma testicular cancer